janko/rodauth-rails/README.md

 end
 ```

+### Sequel initializer

-If you're using ActiveRecord, a `sequel.rb` initializer will be added as well,
+Rodauth uses [Sequel] for database interaction.
+If you're using ActiveRecord,
-which configures Sequel to use ActiveRecord's connection.
+an additional initializer will be created which configures Sequel to use the
+ActiveRecord connection.

 ```rb
 # config/initializers/sequel.rb